 Who Madam Rosemerta recalls as having been frequent guests.

-Boys that we already know had a handy invisibility cloak to facilitate being where they ought not to be, and who we have just seen were not above “liberating”, without permission, school property to which they were not entitled.
+Two boys that we already know had a handy invisibility cloak to facilitate being where they ought not to be, and who we have just seen were not above “liberating”, without permission, school property to which they were not entitled.
 Most typically from the Hogwarts kitchens — with which we have already been told they were intimately familiar.
-Nor, in their day was there any real difficulty getting off the campus and into the village.
+Nor, in their day was there much real difficulty getting off the campus and into the village.
 There were other still usable secret tunnels in addition to the one to Honeydukes’ cellar back in the ’70s.
-And Filch may not have known about some of the others yet, back then.
+And Filch may not yet have known about some of the others, back then.

 And it probably didn’t happen all that often, either.
 But it is no stretch whatsoever to imagine that the occasional bottle of burgundy, or brandy, or whatever, may have disappeared from the kitchen stores on those occasions that there might be something for James and Sirius to celebrate.